zerostaticthemes/jekyll-serif-theme/README.md

 # Installation

+## Installing Ruby & Ruby Gems

+If this is your first time using Jekyll, please follow the [Jekyll docs](https://jekyllrb.com/docs/installation/) and make sure your local environment (including Ruby) is setup correctly.

+## Installing Theme

-To run the theme locally, navigate to the theme directory and run `bundle install` to install the dependencies, then run `jekyll serve` or `bundle exec jekyll serve` to start the Jekyll server.
+To run the theme locally, navigate to the theme directory and run `bundle install` to install the dependencies,

-I would recommend checking the [Deployment Methods](https://jekyllrb.com/docs/deployment-methods/) page on Jekyll website.
+Run run `jekyll serve` or `bundle exec jekyll serve` to start the Jekyll server.

+To build the theme run `jekyll build` or `bundle exec jekyll build`

 # License